SeaHOH/ban-peers/README.md

 [![release status](https://img.shields.io/github/v/release/SeaHOH/ban-peers?include_prereleases&sort=semver)](https://github.com/SeaHOH/ban-peers/releases)
 [![code size](https://img.shields.io/github/languages/code-size/SeaHOH/ban-peers)](https://github.com/SeaHOH/ban-peers)

-Ban-Peers is checking & banning BitTorrent leech peers via Web API, working for μTorrent 3.
+Ban-Peers is checking & banning BitTorrent leech peers via Web API, working for μTorrent.
 The main banned are XunLei, Baidu, QQDownload, Offline download servers, other infamous leech clients, and BT players, fake clients, who reported fake progress, the fact in serious leech.

 Execute checking per 10 seconds, the banned time can be specified by the start-up parameters, default is 12 hours.
 In some cases，only banned for 1 hour if the torrent is seeding.
 At the same time, this script will not broke the existing IP ranges (non-single IP) in ipfilter, they will be stored as-is.

+Does not work in old versions of μTorrent which did not provided API `getpeers`.

 **Please use this script in local network**, μTorrent Web API does not support HTTPS connections, it is not safe.